jesusvasquez333/verify-pr-label-action/README.md

 ### `disable-reviews`

 **Optional** Set to `true` to have the action skip the approval posting step and return a failure exit status code instead.

 ## Example usage

-### If you want to allow PRs from forks

-If you want to allow PRs from anywhere, including forks, then you can use this example.
-These instructions will work even if you are not going to work with forks.
+Normally, in your project you would want to allow PRs both from the same repository as well as forks.
+In that case, you must use the trigger condition `pull_request_target`, as described in this example:

 In your workflow YAML file add these steps:
 ```yaml